ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 input_list = input_list[-grep("fmriresults01.txt",input_list)]
 ```

-Lets read in each of the tables and normalize them.
-This loop will run for a couple of minutes and requires close to 8GB of main memory (run on a MacBook Pro laptop).
+Read in each of the tables individually and normalize them.
+This loop will run for a couple of minutes and requires close to 8GB of main memory.

 ```r
 tables = list()